ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-05-08-dsa-part-6-arrays.md

   - 'arrays'
 ---

 Array is a continuos block of memory.
-We use an 'index' to access i^{th} element of the array.
+We use an 'index' to access $i^{th}$ element of the array.
 In most of the programming languages indexing start from 0.

 ## Time complexity